robrwo/perl-Crypt-URandom-MonkeyPatch/README.md

 Security issues should not be reported on the bugtracker website.
 Please see `SECURITY.md` for instructions how to report security vulnerabilities.

+# SOURCE

+The development version is on github at ["robrwo/perl-Crypt-URandom-MonkeyPatch" in github.com](https://metacpan.org/pod/github.com#robrwo-perl-Crypt-URandom-MonkeyPatch) and may be cloned from ["robrwo/perl-Crypt-URandom-MonkeyPatch.git" in github.com](https://metacpan.org/pod/github.com#robrwo-perl-Crypt-URandom-MonkeyPatch.git)

 # AUTHOR

 Robert Rothenberg <rrwo@cpan.org>